EYXLiu/CGPA_Console/README.md

 # CGPA_Java
-Cumulative GPA Calculator for the University of Waterloo
+Cumulative GPA Calculator for University of Waterloo Students